Hotter than You Know

 "Hotter than You Know" is a song by German girl group Preluders.
 It was written by Michale Graves and Celetia Martin and produced by Jörn-Uwe Fahrenkrog-Petersen and Gena Wernik.
-Released as a non-album single in May 2004, it reached number 21 on the German Singles Chart.
+Released by Cheyenne Records as a standalone non-album single in May 2004, following the release of their debut album Girls in the House (2003), it reached number 21 on the German Singles Chart.